joopringelberg/perspectives-react/README.md

         ]}>
 ```

-### RoleBinding
+### RolBinding
-The `RoleBinding` Component navigates to the binding of the Role that is selected by its `role` attribute.
-This will be a ExternalRole, or a RoleInContext.
-Consequently, all elements that need one of these as context can be nested inside a `RoleBinding` Component.
+The `RolBinding` Component navigates to the binding of the Role that is selected by its `instance` attribute.
+This will be an ExternalRole, or a RoleInContext.
+Consequently, all elements that need one of these as context can be nested inside a `RolBinding` Component.
 It is the programmers responsibility to ensure they use appropriate elements for the two kinds of Role!

 Attribute | Description
 --- | ---